Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Allied Inventors explode on death dealing 10%/20%/30% of their Max Health to all enemies 1 cell away.

 The brutal truth is that I don’t think of Inventor as an alliance in itself.
 It’s merely a perk of building up the Scrappy alliance.
+I don’t really see the point of them being separate alliances; not when there are more heroes that share both alliances than heroes that belong to just the one.
 The Global Item is one of the naffest ways to use up an item slot, and I just don’t see the worth of picking multiple of these heroes if you’re not going to go all the way with Tier 2 or Tier 3 Scrappy, no matter how lovely +40 HP Regen might be.

 Blood-Bound alliance